 Just as plastic cannot be collected from the oceans and deserts for composting, it cannot be collected for recycling.
 Recycling does not therefore address the principal concern about plastics – how to deal with the plastic which has escaped into the open environment.

-Whilst almost all pre-consumer waste (e.g. factory off-cuts) is recycled or reused, almost all post-consumer waste plastic is not.
+Whilst almost all pre-consumer waste (eg factory offcuts) is recycled or reused, almost all post-consumer waste plastic is not.
 There are reasons for this, one of which is that a great deal of water is needed to wash post-consumer waste to make it useable, so the amount of waste-water generated is enormous.
-Moreover, this process leaves prodigious quantities of dirty solid waste, including biological waste that is hazardous and highly undesirable.
+Moreover, this process leaves large quantities of dirty solid waste, including biological waste that is hazardous and highly undesirable.

 By contrast, PET bottles are worth collecting for recycling, and oxo-bio technology is not suitable for use in their manufacture.

-Most of the plastic that does get reprocessed is larger items e.g. plastic drinks bottles have a 56% rate. https://www.wwf.org.uk/sites/default/files/2018-03/WWF_Plastics_Consumption_Report_Final.pdf This results in minimal amounts of plastic bags (or “film”) being processed.
-RECOUP data shows that the collection rate for household plastic film is only 5%. https://www.plastikmedia.co.uk/recoup-household-plastics-collection-survey/
+Most of the plastic that does get reprocessed is larger items e.g. plastic drinks bottles have a 56% rate. https://www.wwf.org.uk/sites/default/files/2018-03/WWF_Plastics_Consumption_Report_Final.pdf Minimal amounts of plastic bags (or “film”) are processed, and RECOUP data shows that the collection rate for household plastic film is only 5%. https://www.plastikmedia.co.uk/recoup-household-plastics-collection-survey/

 According to US National Public Radio (March 31, 2020) “For decades, Americans have been sorting their trash believing that most plastic could be recycled, but the truth is, the vast majority of all plastic produced can’t be or won’t be recycled.
-In a joint investigation, NPR and the PBS series Frontline found that oil and gas companies — the makers of plastic — have known that all along, even as they spent millions of dollars telling the American public the opposite.
+In a joint investigation, NPR and the PBS series “Frontline” found that oil and gas companies — the makers of plastic — have known that fact all along, even as they were telling the American public the opposite.

 Starting in the late 1980s, the plastics industry spent tens of millions of dollars promoting recycling through ads, recycling projects and public relations, telling people plastic could be and should be recycled.
 But their own internal records dating back to the 1970s show that industry officials long knew that recycling plastic on a large scale was unlikely to ever be economically viable.